 That’s when it happened.
 Rounding a curve just south of Potter Marsh, the clouds split, throwing pink and golden god rays across shimmering mudflats and bathing Cook Inlet and Sleeping Lady in luxurious warm light.
 The best view was from a place we don’t normally stop, but we made it one that night.
 Descending to the flats and setting up tripods as quickly as possible, we happily savored the final surprise of the day.

 Nikon D800 | 24-70mm f/2.8 | 1/40 sec | f/9 | ISO 400

-Alaska Photo Treks offers sunset tours year round.
+Alaska Photo Treks offers photography tours year round.
 Sunset Photo Safari operates May- September.
 Twilight Photo Tour runs September-April.
 Departure times for both tours are dependent on sunset, which at this latitude changes dramatically throughout the year.
 The times for each week are posted on the respective pages for each tour.
+Cell phone photographers will enjoy the fun, fast-paced InstAlaska Smartphone Photography Tour.
 Winter months also include the northern lights viewing adventure, Anchorage Aurora Quest.
 Explore Alaska Photo Treks to learn more about these excellent, instructional day tours and multi-day tours and workshops.